 You'll leave this course with:

-A digital certificate that’s recognised internationally by industry professionals, and can be shared online or printed
+a digital certificate that’s internationally recognised by industry and can be shared online or printed

-Experience in tasting wine professionally to a higher standard
+experience in tasting wine to a professional standard

-Professional international credibility with new skills and knowledge
+professional credibility supported by new skills and knowledge.

 Learn a new skill and improve your career prospects